 Storefront Improvement Program

-The Storefront Improvement Program (SIP) revitalizes building facades visible to customers, neighboring merchants, and residents.
+The Storefront Improvement Program (SIP) revitalizes building facades visible to customers, neighboring merchants and residents.
 The City of San Diego provides design assistance and financial incentives to small business owners who wish to make a creative change to their storefronts.
-In the last fiscal year, we reimbursed 20 projects a total of $185,192, leveraging $620,624 in private funds.
+In the last fiscal year, the program reimbursed 20 projects a total of $185,192, leveraging $620,624 in private funds.

 All applications are subject to review for eligibility.
-The City’s Storefront Improvement Program is open to small businesses (25 or fewer employees) located in the City of San Diego with a current Business Tax Certificate.
+The City’s Storefront Improvement Program is open to small businesses (25 or fewer employees) that are located in the City of San Diego and have a current business tax certificate.

-Program Exclusions: national franchises, large office buildings in excess of 80,000-square-feet, residential rental buildings (apartments), home-based businesses, structures not facing the public right-of-way, government owned and occupied buildings, churches and other religious institutions.
-Also ineligible are properties that have received a SIP rebate within the last five years and projects that have already begun or completed renovations/construction.
+Program Exclusions: National franchises, office buildings larger than 80,000 square feet, residential rental buildings (apartments), home-based businesses, structures that do not facing the public right-of-way, government-owned and -occupied buildings, churches and other religious institutions are not eligible.
+Properties that have received a SIP rebate within the past five years and projects that have already begun or completed renovations/construction are also ineligible.

-Eligible Improvements: repair, replacement or new applications of awnings, windows, doors, lighting, paint, landscaping, tile or other decorative material and signs.
+Eligible Improvements: These include the repair, replacement or new applications of awnings, windows, doors, lighting, paint, landscaping, tile or other decorative material and signs.
 The removal of security bars and code compliance for signage violations are also ineligible for the rebate.

-- Respect for the original features of the building including the use of color and suitable materials
+- Respecting for the original features of the building including the use of color and suitable materials;

-- Limiting additional signage by incorporating it into the building's design
+- Limiting additional signage by incorporating it into the building's design; and the

-- Use of suitable landscaping that will aid in the preservation of community scale and character
+- Using of suitable landscaping that will aid in the preservation of community scale and character.

 The City of San Diego offers three different rebate options through the SIP: